kuribas/hmetafont/README.md

    * Calligraphic strokes with elliptic pens or pens from arbitrary (convex) paths.

+It's work in progress.
 Most of the work right now has gone into the support libraries, which can be found here:

    * [cubicbezier](https://github.com/kuribas/cubicbezier): bezier
    intersections, boolean path operations, hobby splines, curve